 Telling Yourself You’re Too Old

-Telling yourself that you are too old to accomplish anything you’ve set your mind to is the first step to disaster and unfulfilling life.
-I have seen backpackers traveling the world that were over 65 years old, people starting businesses well into their fifties, or people publishing books and memoirs when they are in their old age homes.
+Telling yourself that you are too old to accomplish anything you’ve set your mind to is the first step to disaster and an unfulfilling life.
+I have seen backpackers traveling the world over 65 years old, people starting businesses well into their fifties, or publishing books and memoirs when they are in their old age homes.

 There’s no limit to the capacity of any human, and age is certainly not the limiting factor.
 The only thing limiting yourself is you and your beliefs.
 We are never too old to continue, and there is no age limit for success.

-There are a lot of things we want to get done in our lives and a lot of things we see our friends doing that we want to get done as well.
-People travel, succeed, get promotions, new things, etc., and we have as much drive to get these things as well.
-Sometimes we want everything at once and are frustrated when things aren’t materializing the way we imagined.
+There are many things we want to get done in our lives and many things we see our friends doing that we want to do as well.
+People travel, succeed, get promotions, get new things, etc., and we have as much drive to get these things as well.
+Sometimes, we want everything at once and are frustrated when things aren’t materializing like we imagined.

-We must remember that life is long, and we need to take time to get everything we want done.
+We must remember that life isn’t as short as we think, and it takes time to get everything we want done.
 We cannot put too much pressure on ourselves, or we might get overcome with frustration and start to feel unable.

 Living in the Past